-The New Century Pre-need Memorial Plan Now You Can Purchase Your Memorial Before Need
+The New Century Pre-need Memorial Plan Now You Can Purchase Your Memorial Before

-Many families are suprised and burdened at time of need at the high cost of the 47 things they have to do, on the most helpless day of their lives.
-Your memorial is one decision you must make alone.
-Also you must pay cash for some or all of these.
+Many families are suprised and burdened at time of need at the high cost of the things they have to do, on the most helpless day of their lives.
+Your memorialis decision you must make alone.
+Also you must pay cash for some or all of these

-YOU MAY ASK; "WHY MAKE THIS DECISION NOW?"
+YOU MAY ASK; "WHY MAKE THIS DECISION NOW

-- You Can Make The Decision While You Are Still Together And - Not Left For One To Do Alone.

-Advantage Of Small Monthy Payments. - Make This Important Decision Together.
+- · Stops Inflation Prevents Emotional Overspending - .
+You Can Make The Decision While You Are Still Together Art Not Left For One To Do Alone. - Advantage Of Small Monthy Payments. - · Make This Important Decision Together.
 Call or stop by our office in Plainview.
-One of our Memorial Counselors will be glad to explain the new Century Pre-need Plan to you without obligation.
+One of our Memorial Counselons - be glad to explain the new Century Pre-need Plan to you without obligate